-Most commercial projects are engineered by a civil engineer.
+A civil engineer engineers most commercial projects.
 The engineer then provides pertinent information regarding sub-grade requirements, number of drains and sizes, and material depths of gravel and asphalt.
 These projects typically require approval from all governing parties and specific permits required by those entities.

 In general overview, asphalt thickness in many commercial parking areas is 2 1/2”.
 In some cases, the parking areas will have a 2 1/2” mat, while the drive-isles will have a 3” compacted mat.
 Heavy truck traffic areas will require heavier sub-grade requirements and a minimum of 3 1/2” asphalt mat, and up to two 2” mats under heavy volumes of truck traffic.
 Remember to keep drainage flows in mind when considering your asphalt needs.

 Basic asphalt paving standards and applications vary from site to site.
-Thickness of application will be influenced by traffic patterns, load weights of vehicles required, and volume of traffic.
+The thickness of application will be influenced by traffic patterns, load weights of vehicles required, and volume of traffic.
 Sub-grades are also areas of concern when considering the thickness of your asphalt mat.
-The sub-grade is as important to your asphalt mat as the foundation is to your home.
+The sub-grade is as vital to your asphalt mat as the foundation is to your home.
 With regard to structural needs, also keep in mind the necessity of proper drainage.
-Water affects asphalt much like it affects wood.
+Water affects asphalt, much like it affects wood.
 Just as wood will rot and deteriorate with excessive exposure to water, so will your asphalt without proper drainage.
-Areas prone to long-standing water are a detriment to the structural integrity of your asphalt.
+Areas prone to long-standing water are a detriment to the structural integrity of your pavement.
 Keep all these things in mind as you evaluate your asphalt needs.
 Even if you have to compromise, insist on having as much drainage as existing elevations will allow.